Skip to main content

 Dwight D Eisenhower quote about planning

-There is a saying in the military that goes all the way back to the nineteenth century: “No plan survives contact with the enemy.”
 After becoming the 34th President of the United States, Dwight D. Eisenhower made a speech at the National Defense Executive Reserve Conference in Washington D. C., where he remarked on a truism he once heard in the Army: “Plans are worthless, but planning is everything.”
+This bit of wordplay gets at the root of developing an effective mission and vision: Outlining the deeper-level purpose of a business, its values and its broader objectives.

 Who Needs a Mission Statement?

 When you set down a mission statement, consider why you are undertaking this business.
-Ask yourself who your core customers are and how you plan to reach them?
+You must ask yourself essential questions like: Who are your core customers and how do you plan to reach them?
 What are your products or services, and how do you want to convey this information?
-Finally, what is the long-term relationship you hope to build with your customers?
+What kind of long-term relationship do you hope to build with your customers and partners?

-By answering all of these questions as you write your business’s mission statement, you will realize the shape and focus of your new business.
-That is how you will know where to spend the money you raise and which resources you need to realize this mission statement and succeed.
+By answering these questions as you write your business’ mission statement, you will define the shape and focus of your new business.
+This will guide you as you figure out where to spend the money you raise and what resources you will need to realize your mission and succeed.

-Learn about the Southeastern Oklahoma State University online MBA with an emphasis in entrepreneurship program.
+Learn more about the Southeastern Oklahoma State University online MBA with a Concentration in Entrepreneurship program.

 Related Articles